alohastudy/alohastudy.github.io/index.md

  - Landing Page -  <a href='http://alohastudy.meteorapp.com/#/'>Link</a>
  <img src="mockups/landing.PNG">
  This is the first page a new user will see.
 It contains some information about the site as well as how to use it.
 There is also some information on the site's creators.
 The "Start Studying!" button redirects the user to the signup page.
 The Hot Spots feed displays the top three ranked spots on the website.
-Clicking the spot will redirect to its info page.

  - List Spots - <a href='http://alohastudy.meteorapp.com/#/listSpots'>Link</a>
  <img src="mockups/listSpots.PNG">